Webers' Planned Gift Celebrates Cherished Memories of Theology School

 The Webers' planned gift will fund tuition scholarships for Candler students through the Theology School Fund for Excellence.

-At Candler, the Webers found a nurturing place to raise a family as Ted Weber built his career around the teaching and research he most wanted to pursue.
+At Candler, the Webers found a nurturing place to raise a family as Ted built his career around the teaching and research he most wanted to pursue.
 The Webers' two children were born at Emory University Hospital, and one attended Oxford College and Candler.
-Mudie Weber bonded with other faculty spouses.
+Mudie bonded with other faculty spouses.

-"A number of us came to Candler within a few years of each other, and we lived fairly close together and raised our children together," Ted Weber says.
+"A number of us came to Candler within a few years of each other, and we lived fairly close together and raised our children together," Ted says.
 "We even baptized each other's children.
 These were friends we had forever, and we dearly miss the ones who have died."

 Their planned gift is a charitable gift annuity that benefits them now.